Land Compensation Claims

 • Involve qualified and experienced experts, including valuers and planners, to further your interests

-• Negotiate satisfactory compensation, including for stress/inconvenience and business losses and disturbance (if applicable)
+• Negotiate proper compensation, including for stress/inconvenience and business losses and disturbance (if applicable)

 • Represent you in the Land Valuation Tribunal, Environment Court or High Court (as necessary)